z4gon/cg-shaping-shaders-unity/README.md

-# Cg Shapes Shaders for Unity
+# Cg Shaders for drawing Shapes in Unity

 A collection of Shapes Shaders written in **Cg** for the **Built-in RP** in Unity, from basic to advanced.